microsoft/tigertoolbox/AdaptiveIndexDefrag/README.md

   - vw_AvgMostUsedLst30Days, to check the average usage of each index in the last 30 days.
   - vw_LastRun_Log, to check in the log tables how the last execution did.

-A few common usage scenarios for this script:
+## A few common usage scenarios for this script

 **EXEC dbo.usp_AdaptiveIndexDefrag**
 The defaults are to defragment indexes with fragmentation greater than 5%; rebuild indexes with fragmentation greater than 30%; defragment ALL indexes; commands WILL be executed automatically; defragment indexes in DESC order of the RANGE_SCAN_COUNT value; time limit was specified and is 480 minutes (8 hours); ALL databases will be defragmented; ALL tables will be defragmented; WILL be rescanning indexes; the scan will be performed in LIMITED mode; LOBs will be compacted; limit defrags to indexes with more than 8 pages; indexes will be defragmented OFFLINE; indexes will be sorted in the DATABASE; indexes will have its ORIGINAL Fill Factor; only the right-most populated partitions will be considered if greater than 8 page(s); statistics WILL be updated on reorganized indexes; defragmentation will use system defaults for processors; does NOT print the t-sql commands; does NOT output fragmentation levels; waits 5s between index operations;